 Like you might get some drier than normal skin in the winter it is possible that your dog’s skin will also get dry.
 Consider using dog-specific lotion or moisturizer or adding a humidifier to your home to add back some moisture to the air.
 Visit the dog beach?
 Saltwater can also be drying so try to rinse your pup with fresh water after swimming and use a moisturizing shampoo as needed.

 According to Dr. Emily Rothstein of the American College of Veterinary Dermatology, the most common causes of dry, itchy skin are flea allergies, environmental allergies (like pollens and house dust) and food allergies.
 Certain breeds, like Retrievers, Setters, and Terriers, are more affected, but all dogs are potentially prone.

 If you have an itchy dog, the first thing to do is rule out a more serious issue.
-It’s possible that your pup is suffering from a parasite like heartworm, skin disease, a tick infection, or in rare cases, skin cancer.
-Talk to your vet to discuss if your dog needs an appointment or blood work done.
 If dry, flaky skin itself is the problem, here are a few things you can do.

 Natural Cures for an Itchy Dog

 #1 Add Oils and Omega 3’s To Your Dog’s Diet